thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 some oscillations not found in the Faran calculation curve.
 The reference reflector BSC values are higher in the 5-35 MHz frequency range before converging with the Faran calculation.
-The mean and standard deviation of the percent difference of the 4000E reference reflector values from the Faran calculation values from 5-50 MHz are 53.6% ± 44.8.
+The mean and standard deviation of the absolute percent difference of the 4000E reference reflector values from the Faran calculation values from 5-50 MHz are 53.6% ± 44.8.
 Agreement between the Faran calculation and reference reflector results for the 5000E is very close in the 5-15 MHz frequency range.
 The reference reflector BSC values are higher from 15-35 MHz before also converging again.
-The mean and standard deviation of the percent difference of the 5000E reference reflector values from the Faran calculation values from 5-50 MHz are 46.6% ± 27.9.
+The mean and standard deviation of the absolute percent difference of the 5000E reference reflector values from the Faran calculation values from 5-50 MHz are 46.6% ± 27.9.